FirmwGuy/CEP/docs/L0_KERNEL/topics/STARTUP-AND-SHUTDOWN.md

 ## Introduction
 Think of CEP's runtime like a stage crew preparing and striking a show.
 Before the lights go up, the crew lays out the scenery (cell system), checks power and comms (heartbeat and namepool), and opens the lobby doors (mailroom).
 When the curtain falls they reverse the choreography so the next performance can start from a clean slate without loose props or missed cues.

+> **Developer reminder:** Every new Layer‑0 facility should participate in this impulse choreography.
+When in doubt, bind your bootstrap to the existing `CEP:sig_sys/ready/*` and `CEP:sig_sys/init` pulses instead of open-coding bespoke startup checks—future you (or the next teammate) will thank you.

 ## Technical Details
 ### Phase 0 - Bootstrapping prerequisites
 - `cep_l0_bootstrap()` is the public convenience entry point.
 It calls `cep_cell_system_ensure()`, `cep_heartbeat_bootstrap()`, `cep_namepool_bootstrap()`, `cep_mailroom_bootstrap()`, and `cep_error_bootstrap()` in order, marking each lifecycle scope ready as it succeeds (`CEP_LIFECYCLE_SCOPE_KERNEL`, `NAMEPOOL`, `MAILROOM`, `ERRORS` respectively).